Superrehtard/old_diaspora_wiki/Handling-bug-360.md

     Trying 85.230.51.222...
     telnet: connect to address 85.230.51.222: Connection timed out

-The first attempt to fix might be to let the router block port 443.
+The first attempt to fi:x might be to let the router block port 443.
 If it works (no timeout) it's fine.
-Otherwise, connect port
+Otherwise, forward port
-443 on your router with port 443 on your host.
+443 on your router to port 443 on your host.
 Then create a file /etc/sysconfig/iptables-https like this:

     -A INPUT -p tcp -m tcp --dport 443 -j REJECT --reject-with tcp-reset